bhmcarr/dancer_web/README.md

 You will need to also install Template Toolkit, File::Slurp, and DBD::SQLite.

-More information about Perl Dancer can be found here: http://www.perldancer.org/ If you want to just get going with Perl Dancer, you can get it quickly installed on your system using this method: http://www.perldancer.org/quickstart
+More information about Perl Dancer can be found here: http://www.perldancer.org/ If you want to simply get going with Perl Dancer, you can get it quickly installed on your system using this method: http://www.perldancer.org/quickstart